NouveauReece/LibGuides-Accessibility-Tool/README.md

 ## How to Use
 Just like a bookmark to a website, click "LibGuides Accessibility Tool" in your bookmark bar to activate the tool.
 More questions?
 Check out our [documentation](https://libguidesally.reecen.dev/docs).

-## Contributing
-Help contribute to make the LAT even better!

-### Feedback?
+## Feedback?
+Found a Bug?
+Another Issue?
 We'd love to hear how we can better empower you to make accessible LibGuides.
 Feel free to drop any constructive thoughts/comments over on our [feedback page](https://libguidesally.reecen.dev/feedback).

-### Found a Bug?
-Another Issue?
-To report a bug, [open a Github Issue](https://github.com/NouveauReece/LibGuides-Accessibility-Tool/issues) (you may need to sign in with a free GitHub account).
-Please include any errors that appear in your browser console.

 ## Acknowledgements